wbstack/docs/tech/decisions/0005-backend-apis-and-services.md

 :::

 Date: 27 August 2019
-Decision: Develop extra backend services as part of main Lumen codebase BUT keep boundaries clean and code deployable as seperate workloads.
+Decision: Develop extra backend services as part of main "api" codebase BUT keep boundaries clean and code deployable as separate workloads.

 In an ideal world it would make sense to develop lots of services, each concentrating on their little slice of pie.
 In the real world we need development speed and less resource consumption when running things.
 So lets kind of develop a monolith, but in a nice way?

-The main API is splint into 2 seperatly deployable sets of routes, which can also be deployed with only the secrets that they need to know.
+The main API is splint into 2 separately deployable sets of routes, which can also be deployed with only the secrets that they need to know.
 This keeps any backend routes from being exposed in the public frontend API while also allowing some of the same code, models etc to be used.